 STH Coalition: We are engaged in this working group that seeks to increase the efforts in addressing geohelminthiasis.

 Uniting to Combat NTDs: We are the only Latin American organization participating in this international coalition created to reduce the impact of ten neglected tropical diseases.
-It is supported by the Bill and Melinda Gates Foundation.
+It is supported by the Bill & Melinda Gates Foundation.

-RACI: We are members of Red Argentina de Cooperación Internacional
+RACI (Argentine Network for International Cooperation): We are members of Red Argentina de Cooperación Internacional